PROGRAM

 Dr Kristin Bell

-The current state and future
+The current state and future direction of

-services in Tasmania
+eye health services in Tasmania

 This presentation will provide an update on local and state matters and policies from the Head of Department Ophthalmology at the Royal Hobart Hospital and the Chair of the Tasmanian Eyecare Services Network.